-Click on “Delegate,” the system will create a transaction and with that, the process is finished.
+Click on “Delegate,” and the system will create a transaction.
+Now, the process is finished.

-From this moment on, a user is actively securing the network.
+From this moment on, a user is actively securing the Cardano blockchain network.

 Finally, any user can switch from one pool to another at any time without a need to withdraw rewards.